chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ## Distribute

-We have an open pull request that adds AvatarList to the design system.
-Our stories are written, the tests pass, and documentation exists.
+We have an open pull request that adds `AvatarList` to the design system.
+We've written our stories, the tests pass, and documentation exists.
 At last, we’re ready to update our design system package with Auto and npm.

 Add the `minor` label to the PR.
-This tells Auto to update the minor version of the package on merge.
+It tells Auto to update the minor version of the package on merge.

 ![GitHub PR with labels](/design-systems-for-developers/github-pr-labelled.png)

-Now merge your PR, and navigate to your package on npm and hang tight for a few minutes while the package is updated.
+Now merge your PR, navigate to your package on npm and hang tight for a few minutes while the package is updated.

 ![Package published on npm](/design-systems-for-developers/npm-published-package.png)